-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$15.3 million as of December 31, 2015, and \$12.5 million as of December 31, 2014.
-For the years ended December 31, 2015, and 2014, we incurred net losses before adjustment for losses attributable to non-controlling interest of approximately \$3.5 million and \$726,000, respectively.
-The Company had a working capital deficit of approximately \$2.7 million at December 31, 2015, an increase of \$1.7 million in the working capital deficit of \$1 million at December 31, 2014.
-Subsequent to year end REGS, a wholly owned subsidiary, was notified that effective April 1, 2016 it would no longer be providing routine maintenance services to its largest customer but would still be eligible to provide other industrial cleaning services.
-The projected loss of revenue from this customer is estimated to be between \$2.5 and \$3 million annually.
+As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$19.2 million as of December 31, 2016, and \$15.3 million as of December 31, 2015.
+For the years ended December 31, 2016, and 2015, we incurred net losses before adjustment for losses attributable to non-controlling interest of approximately \$4.6 million and \$3.4 million, respectively.
+The Company had a working capital deficit of approximately \$4.0 million at December 31, 2016, an increase of \$1.3 million in the working capital deficit of \$2.7 million at December 31, 2015.
+Effective April 1, 2016, REGS, a wholly owned subsidiary, was notified that it would no longer be providing routine maintenance services to its largest customer but would still be eligible to provide other industrial cleaning services.
+The loss of revenue from this customer was approximately \$2.5 million in 2016.
 These factors raise substantial doubt about the ability of the Company to continue to operate as a going concern.